Watch this blog and my Twitter feed for an announcement about the 2016 CX Vendor Excellence Awards in January 2016.

-The Temkin Group CX Vendor Excellence Award recognizes any type of vendor (software company, research firm, consultant, etc.) that helps its clients deliver great customer experience.
-Congratulations to this year’s winners:
+Temkin Group CX Vendor Excellence Awards recognizes any type of vendor (software company, research firm, consultant, etc.) that helps its clients deliver great customer experience.

-The awards were based on the following criteria:
+The awards are based on the following criteria:

 - Capabilities.
 What products and/or services do you offer that are uniquely able to help companies improve their customer experience?

 - Results.
 How have you helped companies improve their customer experience and overall business results?

 - References.
 What do three to five clients say about your work?

 2015 Judges: The nominations were evaluated by the following expert panel of judges who understand how a good vendor can help organizations become more customer-centric:

 - Mila D’Antonio is Editor-in-Chief for 1to1 Media where she leads the editorial direction and operations of the award-winning 1to1® Media.com, the 1to1 Weekly Digest, Think Customers: the 1to1® Blog, and online videos and podcasts.